nyaga-kariuki/readthedocssample/docs/source/retrievalfunctions.rst

                        retrieval = True , columninfo = [], valueinfo = [],
                        info = "*", level = "knot", listTitle = True)

-* pattern: This is the the pattern one is looking to be recognized with a label for the category, stored as DataFrame i.e. {'Termination':['K']}
+* pattern: Pandas Dataframe, this is the the pattern one is looking to be recognized with a label for the category, stored as DataFrame i.e. {'Termination':['K']}
 * rejectLevel: Integer, this describes degree to which pattern must match to be a "match".
-* searchData: The KhipuData being examined, this can be filler when retrivel = True
+* searchData: Pandas Dataframe, The KhipuData being examined, this can be filler when retrivel = True
 * retrieval: Boolean argument to describe whether input khipus will be manually descibed.
 If True all following arguements must be filled out.
 * columninfo: This is a list of string for each coloumn name used for specificaiton, i.e. [Termination,
 * valueinfo: This specifies which values are acceptable for each column name.